-Chobits Original Soundtrack 002 is the second of two soundtrack CDs released for the Chobits television anime series by Pioneer in 2002.
-The front of the CD is designed to look like a 7” record, which might be better known as a 45 RPM record.
+Chobits Original Soundtrack 002 is the second of two soundtrack CDs released for the Chobits anime series.
+The front of the CD is designed to look like a 7″ record, which might be better known as a 45 RPM record.
 The “record label” on this CD is blue.
 The liner notes for this CD include the English and Japanese lyrics for “Let Me Be With You,” “Play in the Early Afternoon,” and “Mermaid.”

 Chobits Original Soundtrack 002

 This 20 song soundtrack focuses more on the “rock sounding” background songs from the series.
 There are occasional spots between tracks where some of the Japanese dialogue from the show is placed between songs.

 This soundtrack features a shortened version of the song “Mermaid,” a shortened version of “Love of Babble,” and the original version of “Let Me Be With You.”
 The shortened version of “Love of Babble” was used in the background during the next episode previews.
 This disc also includes another version of “Play in the Early Afternoon”; this version of the song includes lyrics.

 This disc opens with “Better,” which is actually a slower song that features strings.
 “Happy-Go-Lucky” is an uptempo number, and it sounds like it shares some similar musical themes with “Love of Babble.”
 “Something Funny” is a more midtempo sound, and in some respects, the keyboard part kind of sounds inspired by music from the mod era of the 1960’s.

 “Fast Forward” is another uptempo track that has a stronger emphasis on percussion and guitar, and this is a song that I recognize right away as being background music from the series.
 “Cause and Effect” slows the disc down, and seems to have a stronger emphasis on acoustic guitar.